byerlikaya/SmartRAG/docs/en/getting-started.md

 ## Installation

-SmartRAG is available as a NuGet package and supports **.NET Standard 2.0/2.1**, making it compatible with:
+SmartRAG is available as a NuGet package and supports **.NET Standard 2.1**, making it compatible with:
-- ✅ .NET Framework 4.6.1+
-- ✅ .NET Core 2.0+
+- ✅ .NET Core 3.0+
 - ✅ .NET 5, 6, 7, 8, 9+

 ### Installation Methods